Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Simulation analysis

-In balancing the allocation of samples towards the two tasks of model selection and inference, splitting based on $90\%$ of the samples for selection produces the best model amongst the split-based strategies.
+In balancing the allocation of samples towards the two tasks of model selection and inference, splitting based on $90\%$ of the samples for selection expectedly produces the best model amongst the split-based strategies.
 Yet, this split-based method falls short of the randomized selection in terms of the quality of the primary model of interest.
-Comparing the averaged lengths of the interval estimates in the four signal regimes and under the different regression dimensions, we note that the selection-aware Bayesian inferential methods yield intervals that are shorter by two-three times than split ($90\%$).
-On the other hand, choosing a split-based approach with $50\%$ of the samples devoted for model selection results in a relatively worse model for inference, leading to lesser discoveries left out in the selection stage.
-Figure \ref{naive:proposed:multiple} yet again summarizes the advantages our selection-aware techniques enjoy over the common practice of splitting the data into two parts.
-The conditioning after randomizing corrects precisely for the selection of a sharp model with relevant parameters and permits an optimal reuse of data samples during inference at the same time.
+Comparing the averaged lengths of the interval estimates in the four signal regimes, we note that our selection-aware Bayesian inferential methods consistently yield intervals that are shorter by two-three times than split ($90\%$).
+On the other hand, choosing a split-based approach with $50\%$ of the samples devoted for model selection results in a relatively worse model for inference, leading to a lesser number of discoveries.
+Figure \ref{naive:proposed:multiple} summarizes the advantages our selection-aware techniques enjoy over the common practice of splitting the data into two parts.
+Applying conditional inference after randomizing corrects precisely for the bias from model selection and permits an optimal reuse of data samples at the same time.